Evidence for X(3872) in PbPb collisions and studies of its prompt production at $\sqrt{s_\mathrm{NN}} =$ 5.02 TeV: Abstract

 {\tolerance=800 The \xthree signal is extracted in the following steps.
-Each muon candidate must be matched to a triggered muon and have $\pt^{\mu} > 3.5\GeVc$ in the interval $\abs{\eta^{\mu}}<1.2$, $\pt^{\mu} > (5.47--1.89\,\abs{\eta^{\mu}})\GeVc$ in the interval $1.2<\abs{\eta^{\mu}}<2.1$, or $\pt^{\mu} > 1.5\GeVc$ in the forward region $2.1 < \abs{\eta^{\mu}} < 2.4$.
+Each muon candidate must be matched to a triggered muon and have $\pt^{\mu} > 3.5\GeVc$ in the interval $\abs{\eta^{\mu}}<1.2$, $\pt^{\mu} > (5.47\text{--}1.89\,\abs{\eta^{\mu}})\GeVc$ in the interval $1.2<\abs{\eta^{\mu}}<2.1$, or $\pt^{\mu} > 1.5\GeVc$ in the forward region $2.1 < \abs{\eta^{\mu}} < 2.4$.
 Two muons of opposite sign, with an invariant mass within $\pm$150\MeVcc of the world-average $\PJGy$ meson mass~\cite{PDG2020} are selected to reconstruct a $\PJGy$ candidate.
 The opposite-sign muon pairs are fitted with a common vertex constraint and are kept if the \chisq probability of the fit is greater than 1\%, thus reducing the background from charm and beauty hadron semileptonic decays.
 The \xthree and \psitwoS candidates are built by combining the \Jpsi candidates with two additional tracks, which have $ \pt > 0.9\GeVc$, $\abs{\eta}<2.4$ and pass a high purity selection, assumed to be produced by two pions.
+Only candidates that have $15<\pt<50$\GeVc and $\abs{y}<1.6$ are considered.
 Then, a kinematic fit to the \Jpsipipi system is performed, requiring that the four tracks originate from a common vertex and forcing the mass of the dimuon pair to be equal to the nominal \Jpsi mass~\cite{PDG2020}.
-The selection is further optimized, using a boosted decision tree (BDT) algorithm~\cite{Hocker:2007ht}, in order to maximize the statistical significance of \xthree.
+The selection is further optimized, using a boosted decision tree (BDT) algorithm~\cite{Hocker:2007ht}.
 The \xthree decay vertex probability, the radial distance between the pion and the \Jpsi candidate momentum vectors ($\sqrt{\smash[b]{(\Delta\eta)^2+(\Delta\phi)^2}}$, where $\phi$ is the azimuthal angle), and the \pt of each pion are used in the BDT algorithm to distinguish signal and combinatorial background formed by random combinations of tracks.
-The \xthree signal samples are taken from simulation, while the background samples for the multivariate training are taken from data sidebands of the \xthree meson invariant mass.
+For the multivariate training, the \xthree signal sample is taken from simulation, and the background sample consists of data from the sidebands of the \xthree meson peak (\ie, $0.07 < \abs{m - m_{\xthree}} < 0.128$\GeVcc).
+The nominal BDT selection is chosen in order to maximize the statistical significance of \xthree, defined as $S/\sqrt{(S+B)}$ where $S$ and $B$ are the numbers of \xthree and background in the signal region, respectively.
+Because there is no reliable theoretical calculation available for the \xthree production, an estimation of the \xthree cross-section is obtained from data, by extracting the signal yield in data when applying a tight BDT cut.
+This is used in conjunction with the MC-calculated efficiency to obtain the yield for each BDT cutoff value.
 The BDT selection determined in this way is applied to entries in the whole invariant mass range from 3.62 to 4\GeVcc in data. }